 227 Duffield Street; Map data © 2020 Google

-The Landmarks Preservation Commission on Tuesday voted to calendar a property in Downtown Brooklyn that was home to abolitionists in a move that could potentially save the historic home from demolition.
-Harriet and Thomas Truesdell, known members of the anti-slavery movement before the Civil War, lived at the Greek-Revival row house at 227 Duffield Street from 1851 to 1863.
-Last year, preservationists and local officials called on the LPC to designate the building after a developer filed permits to raze the three-story structure and replace it with a much taller mixed-use building.
+The Landmarks Preservation Commission on Tuesday voted to designate a Brooklyn property that was home to known abolitionists, likely saving it from demolition.
+Harriet and Thomas Truesdell, members of the anti-slavery movement before the Civil War, lived at the Greek-Revival row house at 227 Duffield Street from 1851 to 1863.
+The commission recommended 227 Duffield for designation because it represents a rare surviving home to known abolitionists and marks Brooklyn’s pre-Civil War abolitionist movement.
+The push for landmarking the site was accelerated in 2019 when a developer filed permits to raze the three-story structure and replace it with a much taller mixed-use building.

 While some verbal accounts of the house list it as a stop on the Underground Railroad, the commission’s research staff could not confirm this.
-But the staff did recognize the danger and secrecy of housing fugitive enslaved people during this time, making Underground Railroad activity difficult to confirm.
+The staff recognized the danger and secrecy of housing fugitive enslaved people during this time, which makes Underground Railroad activity difficult to confirm.

 As 6sqft previously reported, the house was almost seized by eminent domain during the 2004 Downtown Brooklyn Redevelopment Plan, after a lawsuit filed by South Brooklyn Legal Services on behalf of former owner Joy Chatel, who passed away in 2014, forced the city to agree to a settlement.
 In September 2007, Duffield Street between Willoughby and Fulton Streets was renamed Abolitionist Place.